nhayden/apcs2022/shiboopi.md

 ---
 layout: page
-title: About
+title: shiboopi
 # tagline: A few more words about this theme
-permalink: /about.html
+permalink: /shiboopi.html
-ref: about
+ref: shiboopi
-order: 7
+order: 1
 ---

 TBD